Shimanga/Power-BI-Call-Centre-Data-Analysis-Project/README.md

 Customer satisfaction: This metric tells how satisfied the customers are with the call center service.
 Reason Analysis: Explore the most common reasons for customer inquiries, helping prioritize areas for improvement.

-Power BI's interactive visualizations will enable drill-down analysis and the ability to slice and dice the data based on various dimensions such as date, topic, agent, and satisfaction rating.
-This will empower call center managers and stakeholders to make data-driven decisions, optimize operations, and enhance customer service.

 Overall Call Center Performance Recommendations:

-Optimize Speed of Answer:Current Average: 67.5 secondsGoal: Aim to reduce this by implementing better call routing and perhaps increasing staffing during peak times.
+Optimize Speed of Answer: Current Average: 67.5 seconds Goal: Aim to reduce this by implementing better call routing and perhaps increasing staffing during peak times.

 Enhance First Call Resolution (FCR):Resolution Rate: Track and aim to improve the number of calls resolved on the first contact.
 Training agents on problem-solving and providing more resources can help.